cljoly/telescope-repo.nvim/README.md

 lua require'telescope'.extensions.repo.list{pattern=[[^\.hg$]]}
 ```

-See also [#2](https://github.com/cljoly/telescope-repo.nvim/issues/2), in particular for Fossil
+See also [#2](https://github.com/cljoly/telescope-repo.nvim/issues/2), in particular for Fossil.